AmbrishUP53/MasterQuizAPP/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute:
+If you’d like to contribute:
 1. Fork the repo

 2. Create a new branch